-Last week, Defense Minister Abdel-Fattah El-Sisi said the army would, if necessary, "prevent Egypt from slipping into a dark tunnel of civil unrest and killing, sectarianism and the collapse of state institutions,” raising the specter of a return to the powerful role it played in domestic politics under Mubarak.
+Nearly a week ago, Defense Minister Abdel-Fattah El-Sisi said the army would, if necessary, “prevent Egypt from slipping into a dark tunnel of civil unrest and killing, sectarianism and the collapse of state institutions,” raising the specter of a return to the powerful role it played in domestic politics under Mubarak.

 His remarks raised the specter of a return to the powerful role the military played in domestic politics under Mubarak.

-In the past year, about 80 people have been killed during protests and other political violence largely attributed to Egyptian security forces, Amnesty International said.
+In the past year, about 80 people have been killed during protests and other political violence largely attributed to security forces, Amnesty said.

 The United States has approved the departure of embassy and consulate employees and their dependents because of the unrest, a senior State Department official said.